Angels’ Cut Excerpt 1 – a Tough Ordeal Begins

 Criminality and cover-ups

-People say – ‘it’s a cover-up’ … ’it’s one law for them and another for us’ … ‘we bale out the banks and they get the bonuses’ … Just for once, wouldn’t it be nice if someone flushed the criminals out?
-Well, here you go, you have come to the right place.
+People say – ‘It’s a cover-up’ … ’ It’s one law for them and another for us’ … ‘We bale out the banks, and they get the bonuses’ … Just for once, wouldn’t it be nice if someone flushed the criminals out?
+Well, here you go.
+The Angels’ Cut begins a series of tough thrillers.

 Greed, cosy corruption … follow the money